-Primal Fear (1997-present) is a Progressive Metal band from Esslingen, Baden-Wurttemberg, Germany.
+Primal Fear (1997-present): a Progressive Metal band from Esslingen, Baden-Wurttemberg, Germany.

 rimal Fear was founded in October 1997 by singer Ralf Scheepers and Mat Sinner (Real Name: Mathias Lasch).
 Scheepers and Sinner were constants in the heavy metal scene before the band was founded; Ralf Scheepers being singer in the bands Tyran Pace, F.B.I. and Gamma Ray.
 After a gig with his Judas Priest cover band in which Mat Sinner and Tom Naumann helped out, Primal Fear was formed.
 They then signed a record deal with 'Nuclear Blast' in late 1997.
 Their debut album Primal Fear was released in February 1998 and entered the German LP charts at 48 thus making it one of the highest c hart entries of a debut album in German metal.
 The same year they toured with German Metal veterans Running Wild and HammerFall.

 In July 1999 the 2nd album, Jaws of Death, was released.
 Shortly after its release, guitarist Tom Naumann left the band due to health problems.
 During the tour through Europe, Brazil and Japan he was replaced by Alex Beyrodt.
 In January 2000 Henny Wolter joined the band as a permanent replacement.
 In early 2001 the third album, Nuclear Fire, was released.
 At the following world tour the band played in the USA for the first time and were guests at the Metal Meltdown Festival and the Milwuakee Metalfest.